 It was great chatting to Mum and really interesting to find out how we managed to survive before plastic and the pollution it is causing now.
 As it turns out, a lot of the things they did back then are really not so difficult to replicate now.
 So whilst I am not advocating returning to the olds days, there are a lot of simple things we can take away from how we used to live, to help reduce the amount of plastic pollution we generate significantly.

 - The use of returnable or reusable bottles when possible.
 Refusing to buy plastic bottles when a glass or tin can alternative is available.

 - Bulk buying of goods either dry or fresh foods and learning how to store it so that it doesn’t spoil.
 This also makes so much sense because it is cheaper to do it this way.

 - By reusing and repairing things that break and not just automatically thinking we need to buy replacements.
-If we thnk about if we really need what we are about to buy this also makes a huigh difference in what you bring home.
+If we think about if we really need what we are about to buy this also makes a huge difference in what you bring home.
 This mean’s making a list before you go shopping instead of shopping on a whim!

 - And of course, by buying local foods and making sure to use leftovers you are reducing food waste dramatically.

-All, good common sense idea’s that we advoctae at One Brown Planet.
+All, good common sense idea’s that we advocate at One Brown Planet.